 Stage One – Expression of Interest

-The first stage is to provide apply online using the form provided via the "Apply Online" button above.
+The first stage is to provide us with a completed EOI form, which can be found via the "Apply Online" button above.

-The deadline for submitting an application is 9am Monday 10 December 2018
+The deadline for submitting an EOI is 5pm Friday 8 November 2019

-Applicants selected following stage 1 will be invited to present to a panel made up of the partners in the week commencing 4 March 2019.
-Applicants will be asked to talk about their plans for 10-15 minutes which will be followed by up to 15 minutes of questions and discussions with the panel.
+Applicants will be asked to talk for 10-15 minutes about their proposal and objectives, which will be followed by up to 15 minutes of questions and discussions with the Panel.

-Following stage two, successful applicants will be required to meet with one of the partners to further identify any consultancy needs they may require.
-Unsuccessful applicants may be offered support for consultancy and development if appropriate.
+Following Stage two, successful applicants will be required to meet with one of the partners to further identify any consultancy needs they require.
+Unsuccessful applicants at stage two may be offered support for consultancy and development.